 March 27, 2019 | parenting, snow plowing, teens, young adults | No Comments

 So I was recently sitting in a radiology department lobby watching the Today Show when I noticed a phrase on the tv screen of an upcoming segment labeled “Snowplow parenting”.
-Since I had never heard of the term before and with loads of time on my hands in the waiting area I figured why not?
-Let’s see what they have to say.
+Since I had never heard of the term before, and with loads of time on my hands in the waiting area, I figured why not see what they have to say.
 As I sat and watched I rolled my eyes in disbelief.
 In a nutshell, Snowplowing parents assume the day to day responsibilities and tasks that their offspring should be completing by themselves.
 Now I use the word “offspring” here because although some of the kids we are talking about are children, the age group defined in this piece is 18-28 years old.
 Some of these offspring are perfectly capable adults either in college or have left the nest completely.
 The parenting technique in question is where parents will do everything for their offspring from driving them to and from jobs, dental and medical appointments and even shopping.
 The parents complete scheduling tasks for these items and even set up hair cut appointments.
 Some parents go as far as actually researching projects for their offspring and even writing book reports and essay assignments.
 I sat bewildered.
 Then I noticed a hospital volunteer was watching the segment along with me.
-She was an older silver haired woman and she shook her head and frowned.
-She noticed me watching and I said to her “Can you believe this stuff?”
+“Can you believe this stuff?”, I asked.
 She replied “Yes, I can.
 I retired from teaching a few years ago and while I was holding class I actually set time aside for students to do all of their assignments at school and did not allow them to work on these projects at home because too many parents were submitting their own work for their child”.
 I sat in disbelief.

 In a time where parents want to do more for their children than their parents did for them we are getting lost with how we interpret “doing“.
 Trust me.
-It’s ok if you don’t give your kid everything.
-It’s ok to say “No” once in a while.
+It’s ok if you don’t give your kid everything and say “No” once in a while.
 It’s ok for young adults to fail once in a while.
-It’s how we all learn and develop.
+Thant’s how we all learn and develop.
 You certainly don’t want your offspring to become dependent upon the first person that gives them things or don’t have the confidence to go for that promotion at work because you are not there to do it for them.
 They need to figure some things out for themselves.
 And if they don’t then you can give them a little bit of motivation.
-When they sleep in and don’t go to classes because you did not call to wake them up and they fail you can show them the kitchen closet where the mop and broom are located and tell them they should start getting familiar with their soon to be tools of the trade.
+When they sleep in and don’t go to classes because you did not call to wake them up and then fail, you can show them the kitchen closet where the mop and broom are located and tell them they should start getting familiar with their soon to be tools of their trade.
 When your young adult drops out of college because they did not complete assignments or study for tests because you did not do it for them don’t sweat it.
 Take them out to their favorite fast food joint for a pick me up burger and fries and while you are there have them fill out an application.
-When you get home you can tell him or her that their new residence has new rules and regulations and that they must now adopt a new lifestyle of worship and abstinence from alcohol, dining out, tv , cable, internet, music, soap, parties, video games, washing machines, sleeping in and that the junior suite they used to live in for free when they were younger will now be available for them to rent for the low-low price of $750 per month + utilities!!
+When you get home you can tell him or her that their new residence has new rules and regulations.
+They must now adopt a new lifestyle of worship which includes abstinence from alcohol, dining out, tv , cable, internet, music, soap, parties, video games, washing machines, sleeping in and that the junior suite, they used to live in for free when they were younger, will now be available for them to rent for the low-low price of $750 per month + utilities!!